pcfx-devel/PC-FX_Info/FX_Controllers/Special_Controller_Use.md

 This table is a complete list of games, but not all information is filled in yet; updates will take place from time to time.

+Information listed below is taken from the games' manuals; it is possible that undocumented features may exist.

+If you find differences between the below information and real gameplay, plese let me know.

 ### Table of values